fwupd/fwupd/README.md

  After the firmware has been downloaded a popup will be displayed in GNOME Software to perform the update.

-2. [KDE Discover](https://userbase.kde.org/Discover) is the software centre, generally bundled with KDE Plasma.
+2. [KDE Discover](https://userbase.kde.org/Discover) is the software center, generally bundled with KDE Plasma.
 With the release of [KDE Plasma 5.14](https://www.kde.org/announcements/plasma-5.14.0.php), a new fwupd backend has been implemented in KDE Discover for firmware updates.